mkhanyisig/PubSub/README.md

 #### Problem domain and proposed solution

-For our system specified by the problem, this requires a one to many Pub-Sub model, where one Client(Publisher), Posts a message through the Publisher server which reroutes the message to subscribers.
-For such an event driven application, where the events are represented as messages, I chose the following design specifications.
+For our system specified by the problem, this requires a one to many Pub-Sub model, where one Client(Publisher), Posts a message through the Publisher server which reroutes the message to all subscribed servers or subscribers on each Post.
+Servers can subscribe to topic as well.
+For such an event driven application, where the events are represented as inter-communication messages, I chose the following design specifications.

   #### Services